-What is an omission and how can it come up in a legal claim?
+What is an omission & how can it come up in a legal claim?

-An omission is a general term for a failure to act, but it can have broad connotations in day to day life and the implications of such actions vary from situation to situation.
-In law, however, omissions can become a very tricky business, as more often than not another is harmed as a result of the failure to act and thus retribution may be in order.
+An omission is a general term for a failure to act.
+However, in legal terms, omissions can become a very tricky business, as more often than not another is harmed as a result of the failure to act, and thus retribution may be in order.

 Our legal definition of an act of omission is: